 Concert performance plays an irreplaceable role in the education of young artists, and chamber music performance is at the center of creative music education.
 For the young J. C. Arriaga playing the violin in various chamber music ensembles was the only school at the time he composed his first opera.
 He later would enter the illustrious Paris Conservatory.
 Although Arriaga was a classical composer deserving a prominent place in history, his music wasn’t played widely in international circles until fairly recently.
 It took the tenacious support of many institutions and music organizations to make Arriaga’s international appreciation possible.
 In a very similar way, today’s most deserving young chamber ensembles need the support of music organizations to jumpstart their careers.
 That is why “to complement the musical education of young artists” is part of the mission of the Treetops Chamber Music Society which, inspired by the example of Arriaga, assists most deserving young chamber musicians since 2008 through its J. C. Arriaga Chamber Music Competition.

-The next Arriaga Competition has been pushed to spring 2018.
+The next Arriaga Competition has been pushed to spring 2019 due to lack of funding.
+Please stay tuned for the latest news about 2019.

 2015 J.C.
 Arriaga Chamber Music Competition Results: